7 min read

 Language

 Every professional handler operates in a language that is entirely non-verbal, and fluency in this language is what makes the difference between a dog that performs and a dog that merely participates.
-The language consists of lead tension and release, body position relative to the dog, the timing and placement of bait, eye contact, and the precise micro-signals that tell a dog to stack, to alert, to gait forward, or to reset.
-This language must be built carefully and consistently from the beginning of the dog's show training.
-Mixed signals — bait shown then withheld without purpose, stacking corrections applied inconsistently — erode the dog's confidence in the handler's communication and produce the disconnected, uncertain performance that judges describe as lack of presence.
-Beyond the silent language with the dog, there is also the language of ring etiquette: how you position yourself relative to competing handlers, when to yield space and when to hold it, how to ensure your dog is never blocked from the judge's sightline without being aggressive or discourteous.
+The language consists of lead tension and release, body position relative to the dog, the timing and placement of bait, eye contact, and the precise micro-signals that tell a dog to stack, to alert, or to gait forward.
+This language must be built carefully.
+Mixed signals erode the dog's confidence in the handler's communication and produce a disconnected performance.
+Beyond the silent language with the dog, there is also the language of ring etiquette: how you position yourself relative to competing handlers, when to yield space, and how to ensure your dog is never blocked from the judge's sightline.
 Mastery of both layers of language is what makes a handler genuinely pleasant to judge alongside.

 E